lnishan/Curriculum-Vitae/README.md

 - **i-Feels.net** ...
 Hong Kong / Work from home .........
 Apr 2006 － Feb 2008
 **Founding Board Member**, **Administrator**, **Developer**
   - `Visual Basic`, `PHP`, `MySQL`, `Website Mangagment`
-  - Cofounded a small software development studio with some friends from Hong Kong.
+  - Cofounded i-Feels.net and its predecessor ODB - a small development studio with friends from Hong Kong.
-  - Then cofounded and administered i-Feels.net with the same group of friends.
-  - i-Feels.net was one of the most popular forums in Hong Kong, having 60,000+ registered members and was among the top 500 websites in Hong Kong according to Alexa Traffic Rank.
+  - i-Feels.net was one of the most popular forums in Hong Kong, having 60,000+ registered members and being amongst the top 500 websites in Hong Kong according to Alexa Traffic Rank.
+  - Administered a number of other websites and forums with moderate web traffic during that period of time.
   - More information can be found on this [Wiki page](http://evchk.wikia.com/wiki/I-Feels.net).
-  - I've also administered a number of websites and forums with moderate web traffic during that period of time.

 ## Honors